Module 4: Ocean Acidification

 Changes in global average surface pH and saturation state with respect to aragonite in the Southern Ocean under various SRES scenarios.

-Go to the Plot Digitizer website and download the program.
+(If you want to download the program to work offline, go to the Plot Digitizer website and download the program.)

 Compare these results with your own results.
 You will notice the IPCC data graphed over time.
 Our model depicts an increasing CO2 environment via the multiplier.
 The fundamental relationships between these variables is similar - an increasing CO2 world leads to increased ocean acidification and decreased pH.

 Remember back to Module 1 where we modelled salinity values from flow.
-Let’s do something similar here to predict year from our CO2, Omega, and pH.
-Correlate the IPCC data of CO2/Year, pH/Year, and Omega/Year (i.e. use a scatterplot and add a trendline).
-Use these equations to generate modelled year values for our Exercise 3 model.
-Compare and contrast your results with a plot each for CO2, pH, and Omega.
+Let’s do something similar here to make a statistical relationship between year and CO2 from the IPCC data of CO2/Year (i.e. use a scatterplot and add a trendline).
+Use the equation to generate modelled year values for our Exercise 3 model (i.e., we will find out the years that correpsond with our modelled CO2 levels).
+Finally, you need to predict pH and Omega values from CO2 values.

 You will need to convert atm to µatm and multiply Omega by 100 to create a percentage!